Logo

 NETSNMP_INLINE int netsnmp_request_remove_list_data (netsnmp_request_info *request, const char *name)

-remove data from a request
+Removes all data from a request.

 void * netsnmp_request_get_list_data (netsnmp_request_info *request, const char *name)